Vacation time! Exciting, right?

 So how can you incorporate this cutting-edge research into planning your next holiday?

 - Decide whether you want to spend time alone or with friends.
 If you are planning a group or family trip, make sure everyone has the same expectations regarding alcohol, drugs, and electronic devices.
+If you are traveling solo, be sure to notify people who will know your itinerary.

 - Explore local camping areas.
 You don’t necessarily have to travel cross-country to find wild, beautiful places.